On the effect of rotation on the life-span of analytic solutions to the $3D$ inviscid primitive equations: Introduction

 The paper is organized as follows.
-In section 2, we introduce the main notation and collect some preliminary results.
-In section 3, we establish the local well-posedness of the $3D$ inviscid PEs (\ref{EQ1-1})--(\ref{EQ1-3}) subject to (\ref{EQ-ic})--(\ref{EQ-bc2}) in the space of analytic functions.
-The short time of existence of the solution we obtain is independent of $\Omega$.
-This improves the result in \cite{KTVZ11}, in which the short time of existence of the solution shrinks to zero as $|\Omega|$ increases toward infinity.
-This $\Omega$ dependence of the short time of existence in \cite{KTVZ11} arises from the pressure estimates that the authors obtain in terms of the Coriolis parameter.
-The key idea to avoid pressure estimates is to decompose the velocity field into the barotropic and baroclinic modes, and to apply the Leray projection to the barotropic mode evolution to eliminate the pressure.
-In section 4, independently of $|\Omega|$, we show that the life-span of the solution tends to infinity as the analytic norm of the initial baroclinic mode goes to zero.
+In section 2, we introduce the notation and collect some preliminary results.
+In section 3, we establish the local well-posedness of the $3D$ inviscid PEs (\ref{EQ1-1})--(\ref{EQ1-3}) subject to (\ref{EQ-ic})--(\ref{EQ-bc2}) in the space of analytic functions in a short time interval uniform in $\Omega$.
+In section 4, independently of $\Omega$, we show that the life-span of the solution tends to infinity as the analytic norm of the initial baroclinic mode goes to zero.
 Moreover, we show in this case that the solution of the $3D$ inviscid PEs converges to the solution of the limit system, which is governed by the $2D$ Euler equations.
-The intuition comes from the observation that the $3D$ inviscid PEs is reduced to the $2D$ Euler equations when the baroclinic mode is zero initially.
+The intuition stems from the observation that the $3D$ inviscid PEs is reduced to the $2D$ Euler equations when the baroclinic mode is zero initially.
 In section 5, we explore further the structure of the inviscid PEs with rotation and derive its formal limit resonant system when $|\Omega|\rightarrow \infty$.
 Let us emphasize that this limit resonant system is not solely the $2D$ Euler equations when the initial baroclinic mode is not zero.
 Moreover, we investigate this limit resonant system and establish its global regularity in both Sobolev and the analytic functions spaces.
 In section 6, we establish the main result of this paper, namely, the life-span of the solution to the $3D$ inviscid PEs goes toward infinity, with $|\Omega|\rightarrow \infty$.
 This is established for well-prepared initial data, namely, when only the Sobolev norm (but not the analytic norm) of the baroclinic mode is small enough, depending on $|\Omega|$.
 Furthermore, for large $|\Omega|$ and ``well-prepared" initial data, we show that the solution to the $3D$ inviscid PEs is indeed approximated by the solution to the limit resonant system that is the main feature of section 5.
-In section 6, we also provide some rationals and discussions on why we need the smallness condition in the well-prepared initial data.
+We also discuss in this section the rational behind the need for the smallness condition in the well-prepared initial data.
 The last section is an appendix, which is devoted to stating and proving technical lemmas concerning key nonlinear estimates.